godgiven-project/typeServerLib/package/type-server/README.md

-# TypeScript server
+# `@godgiven/type-server`

-`TypeScript server` Is a library for building fast API with TypeScript.

-TypeScript server lib makes without any framework and developed with Nodejs `HTTP`.

-## Package List

-- `typeServer`: A base server app with very simple routing and middleware. you can install typeServer with `yarn add @godgiven/typeServer`.
+A base server app with very simple routing and middleware. you can install type-server with:

-- `signal`: A library for communicate packages with together. you can install signal with `yarn add @godgiven/signal`.
+`yarn add @godgiven/type-server`

 ## Uses